Track My Read – FAQs

 Should I run it by class or by school?

 This is really up to you, depending on how you’d prefer to have your results.
 Some schools introduce an element of competition and so separate Track My Reads work well, other schools want to unite as one body and want to see their overall results.
+We would suggest setting up a small trial to get going with Track My Read – once you get a feel for how it works, you’ll have a better idea of what will work best for you.

 For a single school Track My Read – upload one single spreadsheet of all pupils in a CSV with their first name, surname and class or year group (avoiding any duplicate names).
 For multiple Track My Reads across different classes, set up a new Track My Read for each, call each something distinctive and upload pupils for that class only.